Name: Alex Gilliead

 The pacy and tricky frontman, who can also play on the right wing, had already made his under-18 debut and helped himself to a first goal at that level before stepping up to the Reserve squad and making his debut against West Bromwich Albion in March 2012 - something which he ranks as the highlight of his young career so far.

-He also represented England under-16s in the Victory Shield and the Montaigu Tournament in France and has gone on to represent his country and under-17 level, so it's hard to believe that he was a relative latecomer to the Academy set-up.
+He also represented England under-16s in the Victory Shield and the Montaigu Tournament in France and has gone on to represent his country at under-17 and under-18 level, so it's hard to believe that he was a relative latecomer to the Academy set-up.
 The County Durham lad was spotted playing for Swalwell Juniors in 2011 and offered a trial, making a big impression at the Nike Cup.

 Representing Newcastle is a dream come true for Alex, who is a former season ticket holder and attended games with his father and uncle.
-Hatem Ben Arfa and Yohan Cabaye are his favourite current players while Laurent Robert and Alan Shearer are his all-time heroes.
+Hatem Ben Arfa is his favourite current player while Laurent Robert and Alan Shearer are his all-time heroes.

 Shearer presented Gilliead with the Jack Hixon Trophy in March 2012.